iDevelopper/PBMediaSlider/README.md

 ## License

-PBMediaSlider is available under the MIT license.
-See the LICENSE file for more info.
+`PBMediaSlider` is available under the MIT license, see the [LICENSE](https://github.com/iDevelopper/PBMediaSlider/blob/main/LICENSE) file for more information.

+Please tell me when you use this controller in your project!

+Regards,

+Patrick Bodet aka iDevelopper